-I’ve talked previously about not believing in the abstract plane.
+I’ve talked previously about being a hardcore empiricist.
 I realized recently this makes me difficult to have a normal conversation with.
 My friend Raied put it best:

 Mitchell, why don’t you ever answer my questions directly?

 Instead, you ask me something like, “what do you mean by ‘mean’?”

 It’s very frustrating.